CPHS/OPHS Glossary of Terms

 Nuremberg Code:

-criminals following World War II and widely adopted as a standard
+following World War II and widely adopted as a standard during the 1950s

 A | B | C | D | E | F | G - H | I - J | K - L | M | N | O | P - Q | R | S | T - U | V - Z